bondy-denomy-lab/jbd-lab.github.io/_posts/2023-05-01-news-NicoleMarinojob.md

 group: news
 ---
 Nicole Marino accepts an offer as an assistant professor in the Pathobiology Department at the UPenn School of Veterinary Medicine.
 Congratulations Nicole!
-Check out the Marino lab webiste: https://www.marino-lab.com/
+Check out the Marino lab website: [https://www.marino-lab.com/](https://www.marino-lab.com/)